oeggy03/tp/docs/DeveloperGuide.md

        internship is invalid.

-    3. Other incorrect delete internship commands to try: `delete i c/x i/y`, `delete i c/1 i/`, `delete i c/ i/1`, where `x` is larger than the list size of companies, `y` is larger than the list size of internships for the chosen company, or either index is omitted.<br>
+    3. Other incorrect delete internship commands to try: `delete i c/x i/y`, `delete i c/1 i/`, `delete i c/ i/1`, where `x` is larger than the list size of companies or non-positive, `y` is larger than the list size of internships for the chosen company or non-positive, or either index is omitted.<br>
        **Expected:** No internship is deleted.
-Error details shown in the Command Result Box.
+Error details `The company index provided is invalid!` shown in the Command Result Box.

 ### Saving data